JDshi/bobcat/README.md

 ## Getting Started
-1.Before using this library you need to manually create a project, and USES the following directory structure
+1.Before using this library you need to manually create a project, and use the following directory structure